Find Grad Schools

 Doctor’s Degrees in Native American Studies

 There are 3 schools in the United States where you can get your doctor's degree in american indian studies.
-This degree is more popular with female students, and about 78% of recent graduates were from an underrepresented racial-ethnic group.
+In recent years, the majority of the students getting degrees in this area were female, and 75% were from an underrepresented racial-ethnic group.

 Education Levels of American Indian Studies Majors